markglenn/codefixes.com/source/_posts/2010-11-02-coders-survival-guide-to-startup-weekend.markdown

 Also, that windows laptop really won't cut it.
 I hate to say it (as I'm typing on my Windows 7 laptop), but Ruby on Rails sucks on Windows.
-No worries though, just download [VirtualBox](http://www.virtualbox.org/) and the latest copy of [Ubuntu](http://www.ubuntu.com/desktop)and go wild.
+No worries though, just download [VirtualBox](http://www.virtualbox.org/) and the latest copy of [Ubuntu](http://www.ubuntu.com/desktop) and go wild.
 Installing Rails on Ubuntu is a breeze if you follow the [simple instructions](http://excid3.com/blog/2010/10/ruby-on-rails-3-and-mysql-on-ubuntu-10-10/).
 For those still inclined to stick with windows, you can follow [those instructions](http://accidentaltechnologist.com/ruby-on-rails/running-rails-3-on-windows/) instead.